claudiomenghi/ARIsTEO-1/README.md

 - ARIsTEO: contains ARIsTEO and the software we had developed for this project
 - RQs: contains the scripts necessary to replicate our experiments
 - Benchmarks: contains the benchmarks that are considered in our study
-    * We cannot share the XXXEx case study as it is part of a non disclosure agreement (NDA)
+    * We cannot share the case study as it is part of a non disclosure agreement (NDA)
 - Results: contains the results of our experiments and the scripts that generate the results reported in the paper
 - Tutorial: contains a simple example - a pendulum -  that shows how ARIsTEO works